Dre Campbell Farm

 Identification

 Flea beetles are of the leaf beetle family (Chrysomelidae).
-They go through four stages in their lives: egg, larva, pupa, and adult [1].
+They go through four life stages: egg, larva, pupa, and adult [1].

 Flea beetles can cause crop damage in both larval and adult stages.
-Adults feed on leaves, while larvae go after roots.
+The adult beetles feed on leaves, while larvae go after roots.

 How to Get Rid of Flea Beetles Naturally